samofhearts/sunhaven_toolkit/README.md

 Hover over item tips on where to find in the main community / altar tracker Improved UI, Look, and Feel.
 Pre-built executables for different OSs

+SECURITY NOTE!
+If you choose to host this on a server with people you don't trust or on the public internet you may be making yourself vulnerable to a number of different attacks.
+It has not been tested or pentested for security at this time.
+The intended use case is on a local area network with people you know and trust not to do or attempt anything malicious.